risk-first/website/supporting/Quick-Summary.md

 From there, we examine basic risk archetypes you will encounter on the software project, to build up a [Taxonomy of Software Risk](Staging-And-Classifying), and look at which specific tools you can use to mitigate each kind of risk.

-Then, we look at different software practices, and how they manage various risks.
+Then, we look at software practices, and how they manage various risks.
 Beyond this we examine the question:  _how can a Risk-First approach inform the use of this practice?_

 For example: